sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/float.md

 // Ensure that x and y are equal accounting for floating-point error assert_f32_eq!(x, y, ...);

-// Ensure that x and y are inequal accounting for floating-point error assert_f32_ne!(x, y, ...);
+// Ensure that x and y are unequal accounting for floating-point error assert_f32_ne!(x, y, ...);

 // Ensure that x is less than or equal to y accounting for